Discover Amsterdam

 Typically Dutch foods

-Liquorice eating in Holland is something of a national pastime – in fact the country boasts the highest per-capita consumption of the sweet in the whole world.
-But if anyone in Holland offers you some licorice (and they will); BEWARE.
+Liquorice eating in Holland is something of a national pastime – in fact, the country boasts the highest per-capita consumption of the sweet in the whole world.
+But if anyone in Holland offers you some liquorice (and they will); BEWARE.
 This is not liquorice as you know it, but a more salty, black version known as ‘drop’.
 Approach with caution, and don’t say we didn’t warn you.
+Pop into a local snoepwinkel (sweet shop) to sample these strange delicacies.

 Snert